 You don’t enjoy things anymore.

 I’ve always loved to make things.
 Crochet, knitting, cross-stitch…I like creating something and watching it grow.
 It wasn’t even about the finished product, it was the action.
 (Stitching has been proven to be calming, by the way…something about the repetitive motions.)
 But, when I did actually force myself to sit down for a few minutes and work on a project, I wasn’t enjoying it at all.
-I was working as fast as I could, just focusing on getting it done, so it would be one less “task” on my list.
+I was working as fast as I could, just focusing on getting it done so that it would be one less “task” on my list.

 Do you enjoy the things you do?
 Or just do them to get them over and done with?
 Slow down.